menandmice/micetro_docs/guides/admin-manual/admin_scheduled_events.rst

 4. To add a new script, click :guilabel:`Add`.
 The Add Schedule Event dialog box opens.

-5. Enter/select the neccessary information, and then click :guilabel:`Add`.
+5. Enter/select the necessary information, and then click :guilabel:`Add`.

    * **Enabled**: Select the checkbox to enable the scheduling process for the script.
 Likewise, at any time if you wish to disable the script, return to this dialog box and clear this option.